saivittalb/branch-prediction-programming/README.md

 Implementation of several Branch Prediction algorithms and analysis on their effectiveness on real-world program traces.

-The following algorithms were implemented.
+The following algorithms were implemented:

 - **Static ALWAYS TAKEN Branch Predictor (Static-T)**: All branches are predicted to be taken
 - **Static ALWAYS NOT TAKEN Branch Predictor (Static-NT)**: All branches are predicted to be not taken.